sdukshis/ruHaskell16/slides.md

 ## The problem with C++ templates

-The programmer had a set of problems and he decided to use C++
+The programmer has a set of problems and he decides to use C++

 ```cpp
 class Problem {